Warning of more heavy rain after flash flooding and freak hailstorms

-Scores of homes were flooded, bridges washed away and people were left with minor injuries as storms swept across the Yorkshire Dales.
+Storms which left scores of homes and business flooded and roads and bridges washed away are to be followed by more heavy rain, forecasters have warned.

-Rescuers reported seeing sheds and oil tanks floating down roads as “100 or more” homes were affected.
+Rescuers reported seeing sheds and oil tanks floating down roads as “100 or more” homes in the Yorkshire Dales were deluged on Tuesday.

-An ice cream parlour attraction said customers were injured in a freak hailstorm, and the site of a planned mountain biking festival was left devastated, with locals saying lives would have been lost if the event had already been running.
+A bridge over Cogden Gill on Grinton Moor, which featured in the opening stage of the 2014 Tour de France and is due to be on the route of the prestigious UCI World Championships in September, was wrecked.

-Steve Clough, of Swaledale Mountain Rescue, said: “The conditions were so bad that in the end only about 10 or 12 team members could make it there.
+An ice cream parlour reported customers being injured in a freak hailstorm, and the site of a planned mountain biking festival was left devastated.

 Mr Clough said his team spent more than eight hours searching properties in the area, rescuing about 10 people, but he added that North Yorkshire Fire and Rescue Service helped many more and estimated “100 or more” homes had been affected.